 Having said that, here are my top ten ……..drum roll please…….things to keep in mind when you want to do the job yourself because that’s how you roll!

 Top 10 Things to keep in Mind When you Do it Yourself

-- #1-Make a detailed plan- this is the most important point as this is going to guide you to the promised land!
+- #1-Make a detailed plan- this is the most important point as this will guide you to the promised land!

 - #2- Ensure you have a place where you can do the work efficiently and leave things there over time and not have to spend too much time and effort moving everything in and out.
 This is obviously for any project that you won’t finish in a day.
-This one should be part of tip #1, but I will mention it in its own little number because it is something we have all likely overlooked in a project.
+This one should be part of tip #1, but I will mention it in its own little number because we have all likely overlooked it in a project.
 Make sure you have all the tools and equipment you need for the job.
 Now, as a side note, this doesn’t mean you have to go out and buy a bunch of tools, especially if your job requires larger equipment than just a screwdriver and hammer.
 There are hardware stores that will allow you to rent certain tools often daily, and if you are going to be using it one time, it may save you some money.
 This could also be a great opportunity to borrow tools and equipment from the friends and neighbors who keep coming over to borrow something of yours.
 Or, in some cases, this could be the opportunity for you to go and get back the tools people borrowed from you and haven’t returned.